-The Pecan tree grows in the middle of a lightly used cattle pasture between the Fort Parker Memorial Park and Cemetery (located about 150 to 200 yards to the south) and the Old Fort Parker Historic Park (located less than a mile to the northeast).
+The Fort Parker Pecan grows in the Blackland Prairie, once inhabited by passing bison herds and the American Indians who hunted them; and now in the middle of a pasture between the Fort Parker Memorial Cemetery (located about 150 to 200 yards to the south) and the Old Fort Parker Historic Park (located less than a mile to the northeast).

 The Pecan tree’s age and location ensure it is a living witness to the first settlers as they moved into the area, particularly Sarah and Elder John Parker and their extended family.
 Between 1833 and 1835, the tree stood silently by as the Parker group cleared the land for farming and built cabins to live within.
-Since there was still a threat of Indian raids, they also constructed Fort Parker and built a tall fence that surrounded it for protection.
+Since there was still a threat of attack by the American Indians, they also constructed Fort Parker and enclosed it behind a defensive palisade or stakewall for protection.

-Luckily, the Pecan tree was spared while they were clearing the land for fields and buildings.
-Since it would have already been a large tree, its shade was probably a welcome relief for people working in the fields on a warm sunny day.
+Luckily, the Pecan tree was spared when the Parker family cleared the land for fields and buildings.
+Since it would have already been a large tree, its shade was probably a welcome relief when they were working in the fields on warm sunny days.

 The Pecan tree must have witnessed the American Indians as they approached and departed the fort less than a mile from where the tree grew.
 And it certainly was a witness to the survivors of the Parker group as they laid to rest the five men who lost their lives trying to save the women and children.
 They were buried a stone’s throw away from the Pecan in what is now called the Fort Parker Memorial Park and Cemetery.

 The young captive, Cynthia Ann Parker would eventually marry a Comanche war leader and have two sons and a daughter with him.
-One of the sons would grow up to be Quanah Parker, a Comanche warrior, and the last Chief of the Kwahadi band of the Comanche.
-He is most known for being a leader and the main spokesman of his people during and after their difficult transition from freely roaming the southern plains to life on a reservation.
+One of the sons would grow up to be Quanah Parker, a Comanche warrior, and Chief of the Kwahadi band of the Comanche.
+He was the last significant Comanche chief to surrender himself and his people to United States authorities.
+After surrendering, Quanah tried to help his people as best he could.
+He is most known for being a leader and the main spokesman for his people during and after their difficult transition from freely roaming the southern plains to their new life on a reservation.
 It was a role he performed for 30 years.